 Salaries, benefits, fees, furniture, equipment, and other expenses of executive directors, board members, and other administrators (except as specifically allowed elsewhere).
-In FY24, ED salary coverage will continue to be capped at 93%, even for those EDs who perform direct services daily.
+In FY25, ED salary coverage will continue to be capped at 93% (per pay period), even for those EDs who perform direct services daily.
 The preference of ICDVVA is to cover as little ED salary as possible.